sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### GetStream

-Gets information about the streaming method to which the application is subscribing.
+Gets information about the streaming method to which the app is subscribing.

 *Signature:*